cachiusa/aosp-kernel-build/build_config.md

 if defined, package a dtbo.img using the provided *.dtbo files.
 The image will be created under the DIST_DIR.

 The following flags control how the dtbo image is packaged:
-- MKDTIMG_DTBOS=<list of `*.dtbo` files> used to package the dtbo.img.
+- MKDTIMG_DTBOS=`<list of dtbo files>` used to package the dtbo.img.
-The*.dtbo files should be compiled by kbuild via the "make dtbs" command or by adding each *.dtbo to the MAKE_GOALS.
+The `*.dtbo` files should be compiled by kbuild via the "make dtbs" command or by adding each *.dtbo to the MAKE_GOALS.
-- MKDTIMG_FLAGS=<list of flags to be passed to mkdtimg.>
+- MKDTIMG_FLAGS=`<list of flags to be passed to mkdtimg.>`

 ## DTS_EXT_DIR
 Set this variable to compile an out-of-tree device tree.
-The value of this variable is set to the kbuild variable "dtstree" which is used to compile the device tree, it will be used to lookup files in FILES as well.
+The value of this variable is set to the kbuild variable "dtstree" which is used to compile the device tree, it will be used to lookup files in `FILES` as well.
 If this is set, then it's likely the dt-bindings are out-of-tree as well.
-So be sure to set DTC_INCLUDE in the BUILD_CONFIG file to the include path containing the dt-bindings.
+So be sure to set `DTC_INCLUDE` in the `BUILD_CONFIG` file to the include path containing the dt-bindings.
-Update the MAKE_GOALS variable and the FILES variable to specify the target dtb files with the path under ${DTS_EXT_DIR}, so that they could be compiled and copied to the dist directory.
+Update the `MAKE_GOALS` variable and the `FILES` variable to specify the target dtb files with the path under `${DTS_EXT_DIR}`, so that they could be compiled and copied to the dist directory.
 Like the following:
 ```
 DTS_EXT_DIR=common-modules/virtual-device
 MAKE_GOALS="${MAKE_GOALS} k3399-rock-pi-4b.dtb"